stephenhenckaerts/appwise-nestjs-naming-conventions/naming-conventions.md

     userSeeder.seedMany(5);
     ```

-### 🚫 Prohibited Practices

-- **Complex Seeder Methods**: Avoid creating methods that seed multiple related entities within a single method, like `seedUserWithPets`.
-Each seeder class should focus solely on seeding its respective entity.
-To seed entities with relations, use the respective seeder class to seed the related entities first, and then pass them through the `options` parameter when seeding the main entity.
-  - 🔍 **Example**:

-    ```typescript
-    const seededPets = PetSeeder.seedMany(3, { ... });
-    UserSeeder.seedOne({ pets: seededPets, ... });
-    ```
 ## 🛡️ Custom Validators

 To validate complex or specific business rules, the creation of custom validators with class-validator is encouraged.
 These custom validators enhance the validation process by allowing the enforcement of custom-defined rules on the data.
 Here are some conventions to follow when creating custom validators: